 American Bar Association The largest voluntary professional association in the world, the ABA provides law school accreditation, continuing legal education, information about the law, programs to assist lawyers and judges in their work, and initiatives to improve the legal system for the public.

-The Northern District of Ohio Chapter has nearly 350 members, drawn from private practice, government departments and agencies, military branches, law schools within the district, and members of the federal judiciary.
-The Chapter is committed to serving the needs of the federal courts of the Northern District of Ohio and Sixth Circuit, as well as the needs of federal practitioners within the district and circuit.
+The Northern District of Ohio Chapter has more than 500 members, drawn from private practice, government departments and agencies, military branches, law schools within the district, and members of the federal judiciary.
+The Chapter is committed to serving the needs of the federal courts of the Northern District of Ohio, including Toledo, Cleveland, Akron, Canton, and Youngstown, and Sixth Circuit, as well as the needs of federal practitioners within the district and circuit.

 Ohio State Bar Association The Ohio State Bar Association, founded in 1880, is a voluntary professional association open to any person who has been admitted to the practice of law.
 Law school students and paralegals/legal assistants are eligible for membership in the OSBA as associate members.
 Mission Statement: Our core purpose: To advance the professional interests of members of the Ohio State Bar Association.
 Our core values : Member satisfaction, professionalism, foresight, and quality services and products.
 Our goal: To make membership in the Ohio State Bar Association indispensable to Ohio lawyers.

 Norman S. Minor Bar Association The largest organization of African-American lawyers in the state of Ohio: formed in 1980 by the merger of four previously existing African-American professional organizations, to wit: John Harlan Law Club; Cleveland Lawyers' Association; The Black Women Lawyers' Association; and The National Conference of Black Lawyers, Cleveland Chapter.
-The association boasts a membership of approximately 100 lawyers, engaged in various aspects of legal practice throughout Cuyahoga and surrounding counties, and in all state and federal courts.
+The association's members are engaged in various aspects of legal practice throughout Cuyahoga and surrounding counties, and in all state and federal courts.

 Ohio Association of Justice Mission Statement: To seek justice for all...To preserve the constitutional right to trial by jury...To champion the cause of those who deserve redress for injury to person or property...To promote the public good through concerted efforts to secure safe products, a safe workplace, a clean environment, and quality health care...
 To further the rule of law and the civil justice system, and to protect the rights of the accused...
 To inspire excellence in advocacy through training and education..To encourage cooperation among members...
 To advance the common law and finest traditions of jurisprudence..To uphold the honor and dignity of the legal profession and the highest standards of ethical conduct and integrity.